History of iTunes: History

 On April 26, 2018, Apple released iTunes 12 for Windows 10 via the Windows Store.
 The Universal Windows Platform app retains all features available in the desktop version, but will be updated and available through the Windows Store.

 On June 3, 2019, Apple stated that they would no longer include iTunes with future Mac computers.
 Starting with the operating system macOS Catalina, Apple instead split iTunes into separate apps: Apple Music, Apple TV, and Apple Podcasts. iTunes continues to be available on Windows and on macOS operating systems prior to Catalina.
-Users can also still install iTunes versions 10, 11, and 12 on macOS Catalina and macOS Big Sur using the Retroactive app.
+Users can also still install iTunes versions 10, 11, and 12 on macOS Catalina to macOS Sonoma using the Retroactive app.